 \section{Introduction}

 The advent of Large Language Models (LLMs) has enabled machines to understand and generate human-like text with unprecedented accuracy.
-One of the most remarkable abilities of LLMs is In-Context Learning (ICL), where the model can abstract the underlying rule defined by a few demonstrations and provide answers that comply with that rule(\cite{brown2020language}; \cite{liu2023pre}; \cite{dong2023survey}).
-This capability has garnered significant attention from the research community, as it demonstrates the flexibility of LLMs to adapt to new tasks without extensive training, which is a signature of human cognition(\cite{binz2023using}).
-Unlike prompt fine-tuning(\cite{lester2021power}) or chain of thought prompting(\cite{wei2022chain}), ICL involves simply a number of demonstrations that share the same structure as the question.
+One of the most remarkable abilities of LLMs is in-context learning (ICL), where the model can abstract the underlying rule defined by a few demonstrations and provide answers that comply with that rule \cite{brown2020language, liu2023pre, dong2023survey}.
+This capability has garnered significant attention from the research community, as it demonstrates the flexibility of LLMs to adapt to new tasks without extensive training, which is a signature of human cognition \cite{binz2023using}.
+Unlike prompt fine-tuning \cite{lester2021power} or chain-of-thought prompting \cite{wei2022chain}, ICL simply relies on several demonstrations that share the same structure as the question.

-Previous work on ICL has proposed that the mechanism behind ICL involves the creation of a "task vector" at specific positions within the model(\cite{ilharco2022editing}; \cite{hendel2023incontext}; \cite{wang2023label}).
-Researchers have shown that by transferring the "task vector" to zero-shot "dummy" positions, LLMs can achieve performance similar to few-shot learning.
-Yet, these studies did not reveal how task vectors evolve with the number of demonstrations.
-This is critical, especially in scenarios where the rule must be defined through multiple demonstrations.
-One such example is the categorization task, where each demonstration provides a mapping between an item and its corresponding category, and additional demonstrations allow the model to establish a more accurate boundary between categories.
-Therefore, achieving good performance depends on having a sufficient number of demonstrations (Figure \ref{fig:main task}).

-Here, we investigate the attention mechanisms in the LLM that enable the model to learn from demonstrations in categorization tasks.
-Our finding reveals that task vectors are not created in these tasks.
-Instead, it relies on a mechanism that utilizes distributed rule vectors, which contain the rule information provided by each query-answer (QA) pair.
-Furthermore, by manipulating the information in the rule vectors, we discover that they encode a high-level abstraction of rule information.
-These results reveal the mechanism underlying LLMs' capability of extracting rules based on multiple demonstrations in ICL, shedding light on the inner workings of these powerful models.